mikrono/tModLoaderWiki_kr_ko/Developing-with-Rider.md

 [Back to TOC](#table-of-contents)

 ## Setting up mod compilation, debugging and eac
+**Notice!
+You should follow along this part, but this configuration will change slightly in the next section; it is important that you understand how it works.
+The modified setup is explained in the next section: ['Custom MSBuild steps'](#custom-msbuild-steps)**

 To setup mod compilation, navigate to the Configuration dropdown, likely displaying 'Not configured' Drop it down and click 'Edit configurations'.
 If you wish to skip these steps you can alternatively download the premade run configuration [here (zip file)](https://cdn.discordapp.com/attachments/426125688148328469/444630048125747200/runConfigurations.zip).
 If you do, unzip it.
 You need to move the 'runConfigurations' folder to `Path/To/Project/.idea/.idea.MyModName/.idea/` Once done, follow the below steps (or simply open the configuration) and change the paths to match yours.

 ![](https://i.imgur.com/76EHBrN.png)

 A new window pops up.
 Click the green plus sign and make a new '.NET Executable'.
-Name it 'tML compile' and make sure to uncheck 'Single instance only'
+Name it 'tML compile' and make sure to uncheck 'Single instance only', unless you want only one instance of debugging to be up at once.

 ![](https://i.imgur.com/fopcCfX.png)

-In the 'Exe path', put the path to your Terraria.exe

-Leave Program arguments empty.
-In working directory, set it to the directory your Terraria.exe belongs to (it might have done so automatically)
+1. In 'Exe Path', set it to the path to your Terraria.exe (tModLoader)
+2. In 'Working directory', set it to that folder.
+It should do so automatically.

 ![](https://i.imgur.com/DmxJOsF.png)